vt-vl-lab/Guided-pix2pix/README.md

 ## Acknowledgments
-This code is heavily borrowed from [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
+This code is heavily borrowed from [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+We thank [Shih-Yang Su](https://github.com/LemonATsu) for the code review.